zaher2016/website/_posts/2011-07-26-experiences-with-kobo-and-odk-in-bolivia.md

   - 'no'

 ---
 [Maryann Cairns](http://anthropology.usf.edu/graduate/Cairns/) is a doctoral student in Applied Anthropology at University of South Florida.
-As part of an NSF-funded research grant she had the opportunity to travel to Bolivia to complete data collection for her &#8220;Community Perceptions and Community Impact: An Assessment of Water Systems in Rural Bolivia&#8221; project.
+As part of an NSF-funded research grant she had the opportunity to travel to Bolivia to complete data collection for her “Community Perceptions and Community Impact: An Assessment of Water Systems in Rural Bolivia” project.

 Maryann used the [KoBo Project](http://koboproject.org/), data collection tools from Berkeley&#8217;s [Human Rights Center](http://www.law.berkeley.edu/HRCweb/index.html).
 Like ODK, KoBo is built on the [OpenRosa](http://openrosa.org/) standard.
 The popular tools are the KoBo Form Builder (based on [PurcForms](http://code.google.com/p/purcforms/)) and KoBo Post Processor.
 ODK and KoBo tools are fully compatible so many users like Maryann can mix and match as they need!

-She writes, _&#8220;I was lucky enough to have the funding to purchase 5 Huawei IDEOS devices and worked with ODK and KoBo for my surveys. </p>
+She writes, _“I was lucky enough to have the funding to purchase 5 Huawei IDEOS devices and worked with ODK and KoBo for my surveys. </p>

 [<img src="/assets/wp-content/uploads/2011/07/IMG_3943-300x225.jpg" width="250" align="left" />](/assets/wp-content/uploads/2011/07/IMG_3943.jpg)